ProphetOuw/Ouw0pp.github.io/docs/frontend.md

  - Effect modules should contain effects and only effects, you will not maneuver or do anything with the character in the effects modules, that’s to be done in a separate script.
  - Front end developers must follow the front end layout/instructions listed in this page
  - If you do not have access to the group inventory, you will upload animations/sounds to your own inventory.
 If you are uploading animations, make sure to leave the keyframe sequence within the animation instance so that we may reupload it to the Ouw productions group.
+ - Make sure the sounds have max distances, if ur not sure what to set it to, Set it to 200.
 <figure markdown="span">
 ![Image](imgs/animsequence.png){ width="100%" align="left"}
 </figure>